 Chiropractic adjustments correct spinal dysfunction as well as improves motion.
 Chiropractic adjustments can benefit those with various types of musculoskeletal pain from the wear and tear of daily activities, trauma, postural strain, repetitive movements, overuse, and prolonged immobilization.
 Adjustments have also been known to reduce headaches, jaw pain, carpal tunnel, sciatica and other musculoskeletal complaints.

 There are many different techniques that can be used by a chiropractor during an adjustment such as high velocity, low amplitude adjustment, and spinal manipulation.
-During your initial exam with Dr. Stephen Khouri or Dr. Diana Herr they will discuss with you your ailments, what you hope to achieve through chiropractic care, techniques and methods that may be used during treatment.
+During your initial exam, the doctor will discuss your ailment with you, what you hope to achieve through chiropractic care, techniques and methods that may be used during treatment.

 What to Expect During Your Adjustment